kennethy/rust-lang/ch4.ownership/README.md

 # Chapter 4.
 Understanding Ownership

+## 4.1.
+What is Ownership?

+In Rust, memory is managed through a system of ownership with a set rule rules that the compiler checks.

+## The Stack and the Heap

+Stacks follow a last in, first out order.
+All data stored on the stack must have a known, fixed size.

+Data with unknown size is stored on the heap.
+The memory allocator finds an empty spot in the heap that is big enough, marks it as being in use, and returns a pointer, which is the address of that location.

+Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data.
+The location is always at the top of the stack.

 **Ownership Rules**
 1. Each value in Rust has a variable that's called *owner.*
 2. There can only be one owner at a time.